wjian23/Ribir/docs/en/guide/core_concepts/layout.md

 }
 ```

 Note: The `clamp` attribute's role is to **further restrict** the constraints passed down from the parent, taking the intersection.
-If the range defined by the `clamp` attribute does not overlap at all with the parent constraints, it may cause conflicts.
-The actual behavior depends on the specific implementation of `BoxClamp::clamp` (usually takes the non-empty part of the intersection or the nearest boundary).

 ## Common Layout Widgets